Josh Naylor Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 22nd in the league with a collective 8.2 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Mariners pitching staff ranks 14th in the league.

-- The Mariners have a 3.38 team ERA that ranks eighth across all MLB pitching staffs.
+- The Mariners have a 3.18 team ERA that ranks sixth among all MLB pitching staffs.

-- The Mariners rank 11th in baseball in home runs given up (six total, 0.9 per game).
+- Mariners pitchers combine to surrender six home runs (0.7 per game), the fifth-fewest in the league.

-- The Mariners are sending Gilbert (0-1) out for his second start of the season.
+- The Mariners will look to Kirby (0-1) in his second start this season.

-- His last time out was on Sunday against the Cleveland Guardians, when the righty threw six innings, surrendering one earned run while allowing four hits.
+- His most recent appearance was on Tuesday against the Los Angeles Angels, when the righty tossed 4 1/3 innings, surrendering four earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.